c-schwamborn/macSanitize.mirror/README.md

 2. Remove trailing spaces from names.
 3. Remove leading spaces from names.
 Not necessary, but not very useful either and often cause for confusion, since the automatic listing order might be off without an obvious reason.
 4. Remove spaces around the extension dot(.) after the base file (quiet often case) name and leading the actual extension (unlikely but it occurs).
+5. Remove superfluous additional extension dots(.) if there is more than one dot separating the extension (harmless but useless).
+6. Remove trailing dots(.) wihout an extension following.
+Seems ok in most cases, but it's contradicting the SMB standard.

 There is a built-in feature preventing name conflicts that might result from renaming or stripping away spaces.
 If an already existing name is discovered, a numeric index is appended to the name, in case of files before the extension.